joelcosta2/Tribalwars_Script/README.md

 ## Description

 Tribalwars_Script is a collection of scripts designed to enhance the gaming experience in Tribalwars.
 These scripts provide additional features that are typically available only to premium users, along with other useful options.
-A new column has been added to the left of the main screen, and new assets added by this script will remember their position on the main screen.
+A new column on the left of the main screen has been added.
+New assets added by this script will remember the position on the main screen.

 ## Key Features

-- **Arrows for Changing Villages:** Navigate between villages more efficiently with arrow controls.
+- **Arrows for Changing Villages:** Seamlessly navigate between villages using intuitive arrow controls.

   ![Arrows for Changing Villages](images/arrows_example.png)

-- **Village List for Easy Selection:** Access a convenient list of villages for quick selection.
+- **Village List for Easy Selection:** Quickly access a comprehensive list of villages for efficient selection.

   ![Village List for Easy Selection](images/village_list_example.png)

-- **Notes for Each Village:** Keep track of important details by adding notes to individual villages.
+- **Notes for Each Village:** Stay organized by adding important notes to individual villages for easy reference.

   ![Notes for Each Village](images/notes_example.png)

-- **Extra Village Information on Map Hover:** Get additional village information on hover on the map, including details such as the last raid performed, resources detected in the last attack, date of the last attack, and ongoing attack or return.
+- **Extra Village Information on Map Hover:** Gain valuable insights with additional village information displayed on map hover.
+Details include the last raid performed, resources detected in the last attack, date of the last attack, and ongoing attack or return.

   ![Extra Village Information on Map Hover](images/extra_info_example.png)

+- **Script Settings:** Customize your gameplay experience with in-game settings to control various aspects of the script.
+Adjust settings to suit your preferences and gameplay style.
+(WIP: just placeholders at the moment)

 ## How to Use